haxie/ttywebm/README.md

 # TTYWEBM

 > ttywebm converts a ttyrec file into a webm video.
-> Based on ttygif and uses ffmpeg for conversion.
+> Based on ttygif and using ffmpeg for conversion.
 > Only tested with OS X at the moment, should work on most \*nix platforms.

 ## Setup